Codeinwp/pirate-forms/readme.txt

 4. Screenshot 4.
 Enabling SMTP

 == Changelog ==
+= 2.0.3 - 2017-08-10  =

+* Fixed fatal errors on some environments because of anonymous functions usage.
+* Fixed thank you message when nonces are disabled.
+* Added compatibility with pro version.

 = 2.0.2 - 2017-08-07  =

 * Fixed none option for thank you page.